markusvankempen/snp00-candle/README.md

-### Node-Red flow for Raspberry PI and Playbulb Candle Stutend excerised at SNP.
+### Node-Red flows for Raspberry PI and Playbulb Candle Stutend excerised at SNP.
 See also  https://github.com/SixNationsPolytechnic/iotcandle/tree/master/snp00/iotcandle